 Before signing up, make sure you shop with your home’s unique usage profile to avoid high bills and the need to end your contract early.

 Digging into the Terms of Service, Tara Energy lists additional fees for agents aiding with payments, disconnections, disconnection notices, insufficient funds, and late payments.

 If you are concerned about these additional fees, you might consider a different electricity plan.

 You might wonder if there is any catch for getting the weekends free with Tara Energy Weekends Free.

-Regardless of the free weekends discount, you’ll still have a bill at the end of each month from Tara Energy.
+Regardless of the free weekend discount, you’ll still have a bill from Tara Energy at the end of each month.